 The second line is made up of independent control functions for risk management, compliance and the actuarial process.
 The Chief Risk Officer (CRO) is responsible for the risk management function.
-The Actuarial function is organised within CRO department, but with separate reporting line to the Board's Audit Committee.
-The compliance function is headed by the Chief Compliance Officer (CCO).
+The Actuarial function is organised within CRO department, but with separate reporting line to the Board's Audit and Sustainability Committee.
+The Chief Compliance Officer (CCOO) heads the compliance function.
 The CRO is responsible for establishing an integrated risk management framework for all aspects of risk across the organisation.
 The CRO monitors the risk management system and the general risk profile, and reports independently to the Board, giving his assessment of the Skuld's risk picture.
 The Actuarial function is responsible for ensuring the requirements given in Solvency II regulations governing this function are met.
-The CCO is responsible for developing and maintaining a robust and effective framework for complying with internal and external regulations.
+The CCOO is responsible for developing and maintaining a robust and effective framework for complying with internal and external regulations.

 The third line consists of an independent internal audit function.
-The internal audit function is outsourced and reports directly to the Board's Audit Committee.
+The internal audit function is outsourced and reports directly to the Board's Audit and Sustainability Committee.